 Consistency: The proposed design is intended to be as short as possible for the coverage desired.
-The RF review concludes that the requested tower height of 265 ft. feet meets the technical requirements of the Code.
-The applicant has proposed a self-support lattice design since the feasibility of a monopole design greater than 200 ft. is greatly diminished.
+The RF review concludes that the requested tower height of 199 ft. feet meets the technical requirements of the Code.
+The applicant has proposed a monopole design to minimize visual impact.